-An MPhil is normally in the region of 40.000 words in length and is usually completed within two years full-time and four years part-time.
+An MPhil is normally in the region of 40,000 words in length and is usually completed within two years full-time and four years part-time.

 Doctor of Philosophy (PhD)

-Following an initial discussion, if we can support you in your research, one of the following options will be offered with appropriate forms provided:
+Following an initial discussion, if we can support you in your research one of the following options will be offered with appropriate forms provided:

 Pre-registration with St Mary's